syncfusion-content/asp.netwebforms-docs/aspnet/PDF/Getting-Started.md

 The above code creates a landscape PDF and sets the four margins of the pages as 50 points.
 The following image illustrates you how the document looks after adding the page settings.

 ![](Getting-Started_images/Getting-Started_img9.png)
-{:.image }

 ### Add logo to the invoice